-Transcript By Superior Transcriptions LLC www.superiortranscriptions.com THOMPSON: Good morning.
-My name is Dr. Mischa Thompson.
-And welcome to "Transatlantic Relations in Flux," a briefing on the U.S.-EU relationship hosted by the U.S. Commission on Security and Cooperation in Europe, also known as the Helsinki Commission.
-For those of who you may not know, the Helsinki Commission is an independent U.S. government agency focused on human rights, economics and security in the 57 North American and European countries that make up the Organization for Security and Cooperation in Europe, or the OSCE.
-The Commission is bicameral and bipartisan, and comprised of members of Congress and the executive branch, including our U.S. State Department.
-More on our Commission can be found at www.csce.gov.
+Dr. Thompson.
+Good morning.
+My name is Dr. Mischa Thompson, and welcome to "Transatlantic Relations in Flux," a briefing on the U.S.-EU relationship hosted by the U.S. Commission on Security and Cooperation in Europe, also known as the Helsinki Commission.
+For those of who you may not know, the Helsinki Commission is an independent U.S. Government agency focused on human rights, economics, and security in the 57 North American and European countries that make up the Organization for Security and Cooperation in Europe, or the OSCE.
+The commission is bicameral and bipartisan, and comprised of members of Congress and the executive branch, including our U.S. State Department.
+More on our commission can be found at www.csce.gov.
 You can also find us on Facebook and on Twitter at @HelsinkiComm.

-We are so fortunate today to be joined by three members of the delegation from the European Parliament's Civil Liberties, Justice, and Home Affairs Committee, visiting Washington, D.C. to attend the Transatlantic Policy Network's acclaimed Transatlantic Week.
+We are so fortunate today to be joined by three members of the delegation from the European Parliament's Civil Liberties, Justice, and Home Affairs Committee, visiting Washington, DC to attend the Transatlantic Policy Network's acclaimed Transatlantic Week.
 We thank Jörn Fleck and his team for helping to facilitate today's briefing, and are only sorry that they cannot be with us today as they are also currently hosting an event.
 We also thank Antoine Rippel and Holger Benzig for helping us to arrange today's event so quickly.

-I think today's event, couldn't be more timely, in that it's simply taking place on the heels of our president's European travel and ahead of meetings planned for July 25th with the head of the European Commission, Jean-Claude Juncker, who will travel to Washington, D.C. to meet with our president.
-You can find the bios of today's panelists, who are all Members of the European Parliament, or MEPs, in the blue folders and online.
+I think today's event couldn't be more timely, in that it's simply taking place on the heels of our president's European travel and ahead of meetings planned for July 25th with the head of the European Commission, Jean-Claude Juncker, who will travel to Washington, DC to meet with our president.
+You can find the bios of today's panelists, who are all members of the European Parliament, or MEPs, in the blue folders and online.
 Given that we have about an hour, I will begin by asking a few questions, after which we will have time for questions and discussion from the audience, including those with us online.
 Given that we are also taping this briefing, I ask everyone to please speak directly into their microphones.
 And for those of you here on the panel, you will need to press the red button to talk.

 And with that, I will begin by introducing you.
-So, to my right we have Member of the European Parliament, Claude Moraes of the United Kingdom, who's also Chair of the European Parliament Committee on Civil Liberties, Justice, and Home Affairs, and a Member of the Progressive Alliance of Socialists and Democrats.
-To my left we have MEP Michal Boni of Poland, a Member of the Civil Liberties and Constitutional Affairs Committees, as well as Vice Chair of the EU-Moldova Parliamentary Association Committee, and Member of the European People's Party.
-Further to my left we have MEP Nathalie Griesbeck of France, Chair of the European Parliament's Special Committee on Terrorism and Member of the Alliance of Liberals and Democrats for Europe.
+To my right we have member of the European Parliament Claude Moraes of the United Kingdom, who's also chair of the European Parliament Committee on Civil Liberties, Justice, and Home Affairs, and a member of the Progressive Alliance of Socialists and Democrats.
+To my left we have MEP Michal Boni of Poland, a member of the Civil Liberties and Constitutional Affairs Committees, as well as vice chair of the EU-Moldova Parliamentary Association Committee, and member of the European People's Party.
+Further to my left we have MEP Nathalie Griesbeck of France, chair of the European Parliament's Special Committee on Terrorism and member of the Alliance of Liberals and Democrats for Europe.